nipy/nilabels/README.md

 ## Licence

 Copyright (c) 2017, Sebastiano Ferraris.
 LABelsToolkit (ex.
-LabelsManager) is available as free open-source software under [MIT License](https://github.com/SebastianoF/LABelsToolkit/blob/master/LICENCE.txt)
+LabelsManager) is provided as it is and it is available as free open-source software under
+[MIT License](https://github.com/SebastianoF/LABelsToolkit/blob/master/LICENCE.txt)